-- Provide feedback and reward accomplishments.
+- Review steps, provide feedback, and reward accomplishments.

 After the trip, guides…

-- Encourage us to keep journeying.
+- Support our curiosity: good guides encourage us to keep journeying.

 Mentors continuously observe and ask questions.
-When errors are made, a good mentor doesn’t just correct but tries to determine what was the root cause of the error.
+When errors are made, a good mentor doesn’t just correct them but tries to determine what was the root cause of the error.

 My friends at Partners in Leadership (now Culture Partners) offer incredibly important insight.
 It's a simple notion standing right in front of us, but a notion we pay little head to in training and management.